grantcolley/dipstate/README.md

 # dipstate
-Dipstate provides a simple mechanism to maintain state for activities that are transitioned up and down a state based workflow.
+Dipstate provides a simple mechanism to maintain state for an activity based workflow.

 ## Code Snippet
 ```C#